Film Development Fund names ten new grantees from Tanzania and Uganda | DW AKADEMIE | DW | 21.01.2022

 Film Development Fund names ten new grantees from Tanzania and Uganda

 The DW Akademie Film Development Fund was launched in 2021 and aims to support filmmakers from the Global South who may otherwise struggle to get their stories told.
-After naming five grantees from Ethiopia for the inaugural funding round, the Akademie conducted a further call for applications in Tanzania and Uganda in October.
+After naming five grantees from Ethiopia for the inaugural funding round, DW Akademie conducted a further call for applications in Tanzania and Uganda in October.

 DW Akademie Film Development Fund Stipendiaten Tansania 2022